01618830666

 Regulatory Responses

-In response to these concerns, some countries have taken action.
-For instance, in 2020, the European Union decided to phase out glyphosate use in agricultural practices, citing health and environmental concerns.
+Some countries have responded to these concerns.
+For instance, in 2020, the European Union decided to phase out the use of glyphosate in agricultural practices, citing health and environmental concerns.

 Weighing the Evidence